cjdevlin/helloworld/README.md

-# the first piece of code written for CSCE 206 at the University of South Carolina
+# first piece of code written for CSCE 206 at the University of South Carolina